Celebrating Mental Health Month

 Get mental health support online

 A therapist or counselor is another way to respect your mental well-being for Mental Health Month.
+Therapy can help if someone is struggling with mental illness or if they just want to have their mental health checked by a professional.
 While some people prefer face-to-face therapy, online therapy through a platform like BetterHelp is an increasingly popular option for people struggling to find the time or financial resources for traditional therapy.
 Digital platforms connect patients to over 35,000 licensed mental health care professionals with a broad range of specialties.

 In several studies, including a 2019 review of telemedicine, clients reported that online therapy offered similar benefits to in-person sessions.
 In some cases, online therapy may be preferable to traditional treatment.
 Its benefits include reduced wait time and commute, which are both potential causes of stress.
 In the 2019 study, the researchers also noted that most online interventions simulated the benefits of in-person, face-to-face consultations, which include a sense of connection to the provider.